Iranian hard-liners said to intensify crackdown ahead of key votes

 “Rouhani is a smart politician.
 He knows that Khamenei will never tolerate any challenge to his authority.
 Therefore, Rouhani will not make such a mistake as to confront Khamenei,” said a senior diplomat in Tehran.

-“Such confrontations will jeopardize Rouhani’s political future.
+“Such confrontations will jeopardise Rouhani’s political future.
 He does not want to become a lame duck president ... for the rest of his term.”